beechnut/transition-memo/transition-memo.md

 __Pathways__

 + Consider implementing a [Civic Innovation Officer][cio], such as the one in the Mayor’s Office of Civic Innovation in San Francisco, filled by Jay Nath.
 + Consider creating an Innovation Department, or modify New Urban Mechanics to include an Experimentation Team.
-This team would, like a startup, attempt to develop and implement boundary-breaking civic technology using an lean (i.e. low-cost) agile approach.
+This team would, like a startup, attempt to develop and implement boundary-breaking civic technology using a lean (i.e. low-cost) agile approach.
 + Consider establishing an Innovation Fund to provide for the Innovation Department’s experimentation.
 Adopt a fail-forward approach that expects occasional failures but assesses them thoroughly to learn from these events.

 [cio]: http://innovatesf.com/about/